Nourhan123Essam/Appointment_Management_System_FullStack/README.md

   - Docker Compose for Redis, SQL Server, Backend, Frontend
   - Run locally or fully inside containers
 - **Localization**:
-  - Implemented in both frontend and backend
+  - Implemented in both the frontend and backend
 - **Frontend**:
   - Built with PrimeNG, Angular interceptors, guards, and BehaviorSubject-based state management
 - **External Services**: